marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_PeristalticPump.md

 Tube Sterilization Method (RO Available):
 1. Prepare a 10% bleach solution in one of the buckets (6-10 L total, depending on needs).
 Then, grab two sterile buckets and fill one with RO water (6-10 L total, depending on needs).
 Leave the other sterile bucket for peristaltic tubing storage post-sterilization.
 2. Soak the peristaltic tubing in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the peristaltic tube.
 The best way to ensure the tube is filled is by rolling up the tube and then making sure both openings are submerged.
 Air bubbles should escape as the tube fills.
-5. Before transferring to the RO bucket, make sure to run bleach again through the tubing before transferring to RO.
+5. Before transferring to the RO bucket, make sure to run bleach again through the tubing.
-6. Soak the peristaltic tubing in the bucket with RO for 15 min; make sure the bleach makes it into the inside of the tube.
+6. Soak the peristaltic tubing in the bucket with RO for 15 min; make sure the RO makes it into the inside of the tube.
 7. Before transferring sterile peristaltic tubing to a sterile storage bucket, make sure to run RO water again through the tube.

 Tube Sterilization Method (RO Not Available):